 Mission Statement: The Chatham County Board of Assessors is to submit a timely tax digest in accordance with Georgia Law and guidelines set forth by the Department of Revenue (DOR) with a superior level of customer service that maintains confidence among the taxpayers of Chatham County.

 In order to maintain a superior level of customer service, it is the goal of the Chatham County Board of Assessors to notify the public of changes in property tax law.
-During the 2020 legislative season, Georgia lawmakers passed SB 410 which makes changes to property tax law that may affect taxpayers in Chatham County.
+During the 2022 legislative season, Georgia lawmakers passed which make changes to property tax law that may affect taxpayers in Chatham County.
+HB 916, HB 498, HB 997, and HR 594, which make changes to property tax law that may affect taxpayers in Chatham County.

 Georgia Code Annotated 48-5-306(c) provides for an additional appeal opportunity for those properties where the Notice of Assessment was returned to the Tax Assessors Office as undeliverable.